luord/luord.github.io/content/pages/about.md

     I might start practicing self-defense or a martial art some day.

-Well, that's enough about me I guess.
+Well, that's enough about me I guess[^rules].
 To close, I must say that I had a hard time deciding whether to carry this blog in Spanish or English.
 Ultimately I settled on English for the reasons mentioned by Eric Raymond [here][htbah].